enoshrodrigo/TextToTube/README.md

 - **No Node.js Required:**
   This extension does not use Node.js or any external build tools.
 All you need is a text editor and Firefox to test the extension.

-- **Version Updates:**
-  When updating your extension, increment the version number in `manifest.json` and update your version notes accordingly during the submission process.

-- **Review Compliance:**
-  Ensure that your source code (including any modifications done by tools such as ChatGPT or SVG file conversions) is included in the package so that reviewers can assess your code.

 ---